awsdocs/aws-net-developer-guide/doc_source/welcome.rst

 AWS uses a pay-as-you-go service model.
 You are charged only for the services that you |mdash| or your applications |mdash| use.
-Also, to make AWS useful as a platform for prototyping and experimentation, AWS offers a free usage tier, in which services are free below a certain level of usage.
-For more information about AWS costs and the free usage tier go to `Test-Driving AWS in the Free Usage Tier <http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-free-tier.html>`_.
+Also, to make AWS useful as a platform for prototyping and experimentation, AWS offers a free usage tier, in which services are free below a certain level of use.
+For more information, see
+`Test-Driving AWS in the Free Usage Tier <https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-free-tier.html>`_.

-To obtain an AWS account, go to the |aws-home|_ and click :guilabel:`Sign Up Now`.
+To obtain an AWS account, visit the |aws-home|_ and click **Create a Free Account**.